 Diversified SCR by material risk category (per the SCR QRT) £000s £000s

-As at 31 December 2018 20003
+As at 31 December 2020 2019

-Counterparty risk 4,796 4,194
+Counterparty risk 3,103 2,635

-Operational risk 1,480 1,219
+Operational risk 1,462 1,530

-Diversification (1,220) (668)
+Diversification between risk categories 852 823

-Total SCR 5,056 4,745
+Total SCR 5,417 4,988

 Each risk component includes the impact of diversification within that component.
 The SCR includes the impact of diversification between the risk categories.
+At 31 December 2020, there is negative diversification benefit between counterparty and operational risks.
+The impact of COVID-19 is not considered to be significant.

-E 2.3 Simplifications, undertaking specific parameters and matching adjustment
+E.2.3 Simplifications, undertaking specific parameters and matching adjustment (unaudited)